Abdulrahman-122/Linux_from_a_to_z/chapter4.md

       - <img width="951" height="457" alt="image" src="https://github.com/user-attachments/assets/1b7813be-b8de-495f-99e3-66981d68d575" />

 -----
-What is  the contents MBR?
+What are the contents of MBR?
   - contain ; primary,extended(logical) partition types
     - primary contain 4 partitiions
     - if partition > 4 use extended then  broke it into logical paritions.